armiariyan/attendances-system/README.md

 # Notes
-This repo contain code back end for attendance system with session
+This repo contain code back end for attendance system with session, UI and better code are on development